mmmmmm44/VTuber-Python-Unity/README.md

 * Running **smooth 30 FPS** with **CPU only** for the aformentioned features.
 * Simple and clean UI for adjusting the sensibility of detection in Unity.
 * Saveload mechanism to save and load your preferences in Unity.
-* Including sample (Unity) projects for both 3D and Live2D models
+* Including sample (Unity) projects for both 3D and Live2D models.
+* Support Window and M1 machines.
 * Detailed and thorough explanation videos (with EN and ZH subtitles) [playlist](https://www.youtube.com/playlist?list=PL624GOtU88c4J9rGy7ZWjeSkOvCvuavan)

-*Due to Github file size limitation, most of the folders in the unity chan sample project are removed, yet the project can still run*

 ## File Explanation
 |File|Description|